rotgergabriel/Movie-anime-page-project/README.md

 # Movie-anime-page-project
-Project for the creation of a movieor anime SPA website
+Project for the creation of a movie or anime SPA website